(2 min read)

 So, why do people choose to train in mindfulness meditation, and what is it?

 It’s quite simple actually – while there are plenty of benefits of being mindful, most of us are only actually mindful for a very small percentage of our daily lives.
 Think about it for a moment – how would your life improve if you were more mindful, more often, and in more situations?

 Training in mindfulness meditation, or as I like to call it, practicing mindfulness, is a way to achieve this.

 By putting aside dedicated and regular time for “formal” mindfulness practice, even if it’s just 5 or 10 minutes every day focusing your attention on the breath or physical sensations in the body, strengthens your ability to be mindful.
 It’s a technique to train your mind.
-Through mindfulness practice you’ll naturally become more mindful in your everyday life.
+Through dedicated mindfulness practice you’ll naturally become more mindful and aware in your everyday life.
 And the resulting benefits of being mindful will start to show up in ever-increasing parts of your life.

 Being mindful sometimes is a good thing.

 Practicing mindfulness so you can always be mindful is even better.